Daniel-Liu-c0deb0t/Maze-Solver/README.md

 #### About the Code:

 MazeSolverGui.java contains the GUI code.
-It calls functions in MazeSolver.java that does the actual solving.
+It calls functions in MazeSolver.java that do the actual solving.
 Point.java is a wrapper for 2 integers (row and column).
 SampleMazes.txt contains 2 sample mazes.

 #### 2 Sample Mazes: